marcosvm13/blog/_posts/q-for-functional-programmers.md

 #### Finding the max value with an upper bound

-Calculating the maximum and minimum prices is ok, but we could be interested on implementing more sophisticated operations.
-As an example, we could be interested on calculating the higher price that don't exceed a given limit.
-At this point, one could be wondering if `over` is restricted to native predefined operators or if we could pass our own operator as argument in order to implement that logic.
+Calculating the maximum and minimum prices is ok, but we could be interested in implementing more sophisticated operations.
+For instance, calculating the higher price that don't exceed a given limit.
+At this point, one may wonder if `over` is restricted to native predefined operators or if we could pass our own operator as argument in order to implement that logic.
 Q, being a functional language, provides support for lambda expressions, as we show next: